Dick Cheney

-In July 2000, Cheney was chosen by presumptive Republican presidential nominee George W. Bush as his running mate in the 2000 presidential election.
+In July 2000, presumptive Republican presidential nominee George W. Bush chose Cheney as his running mate in the 2000 presidential election.
 They defeated their Democratic opponents, incumbent vice president Al Gore and senator Joe Lieberman.
 In 2004, Cheney was reelected to his second term as vice president with Bush as president, defeating their Democratic opponents, senators John Kerry and John Edwards.
 During Cheney's tenure as vice president, he played a leading behind-the-scenes role in the Bush administration's response to the September 11 attacks and coordination of the Global War on Terrorism.
 He was an early proponent of the decision to invade Iraq, falsely alleging that the Saddam Hussein regime possessed weapons of mass destruction and had an operational relationship with al-Qaeda; neither allegation was ever substantiated.
 Cheney also pressured the intelligence community to provide intelligence consistent with the administration's rationales for invading Iraq.
 He was often criticized for the Bush administration's policies regarding the campaign against terrorism, for his support of NSA warrantless surveillance, and for his endorsement of enhanced interrogation techniques and torture.

 Cheney, whose daughter Mary is a lesbian, supported same-sex marriage in 2004, putting him at odds with Bush, but also said it was "appropriately a matter for the states to decide".
 Cheney ended his vice-presidential tenure as a deeply unpopular figure in U.S. politics, with an approval rating of 13%.
 His peak approval rating, just after the September 11 attacks, was 68%.
-Cheney endorsed Donald Trump in 2016 but became a critic after the January 6 United States Capitol attack, and endorsed Democratic nominee Kamala Harris in the 2024 presidential election.
-On November 3, 2025, Cheney died of complications related to pneumonia and vascular disease.
+Cheney endorsed Donald Trump in 2016 and 2020 but became a critic after the January 6 United States Capitol attack; he endorsed Democratic nominee Kamala Harris in the 2024 presidential election.
+Cheney died the following year from complications related to pneumonia and vascular disease.